Friedrich Caspar von Geismar: Biography

-After the war he put down the Chernigov Regiment revolt of the Decembrists and, in the 1828 Turkish campaign, won a battle near Băilești.
-In 1830 his native town of Ahlen also awarded him with honorary citizenship.
+After the war, he put down the Chernigov Regiment revolt of the Decembrists and, in the 1828 Turkish campaign, won a battle near Băilești.
+In 1830, his native town of Ahlen also awarded him with honorary citizenship.

-Later that year he fought against the November Uprising in Poland.
-In a series of defeats he lost most of his soldiers in the battles of Stoczek, Iganie and Wawer and considered suicide.
+Later that year, he fought against the November Uprising in Poland.
+In a series of defeats, he lost most of his soldiers in the battles of Stoczek, Iganie and Wawer, and considered suicide.
 Eventually he was given command over a new force and took part in the final Battle of Warsaw.
-During the struggle for Fort 54 (Ordon's Redoubt) he was severely wounded.
+During the struggle for Fort 54 (Ordon's Redoubt), he was severely wounded.

-After the Polish campaign he commanded the I Corps stationed in Wilno but was accused of conniving Konarski's revolutionary activities and forced into retirement.
+After the Polish campaign, he commanded the I Corps stationed in Wilno, but was accused of conniving Konarski's revolutionary activities and forced into retirement.
 In 1842, he settled at his property in Podolia, the village of Gródek.
 He built several factories, churches, a school and a hospital for locals.

 Geismar had many children from two marriages, first to a Romanian princess from the House of Ghika (whom he had met during the Turkish war and later divorced) and then to Herder's niece named Nathalie.

+He died of a stroke in St Petersburg on 10 May 1848.